-Weatherboard homes landed on the architectural scene in the 1850s, when the invention of steam-driven mills made them an inexpensive but effective cladding.
-And yet, since then, they’ve become a piece of historical charm among the sea of modern apartments and houses springing up around the inner suburbs.
-The character filled streets of Ascot Vale are an example of the timeless elegance and versatility of weatherboard homes.
+Weatherboard homes landed on the architectural scene in the 1850s when the invention of steam-driven mills made weatherboards an inexpensive but effective cladding.
+Despite their humble origins, they’ve become a sought-after treasure among the homes of Melbourne’s inner and middle suburbs.
+Few house styles can offer the timeless elegance and versatility of a weatherboard house.

-Weatherboard homes in Melbourne feature streamlined, demure facades which speak of comfortable charm all throughout.
-There are many styles of weatherboards — square edge, round edge, notched, and block fronted are some examples seen through the suburbs of Melbourne.
+Melbourne’s weatherboard homes feature streamlined, demure facades which reflect the interior’s cozy charm.
+There are many styles of weatherboards: square edge, round edge, notched, and block fronted are some examples seen throughout the suburbs of Melbourne.

 Weatherboard homes were constructed modestly, sometimes with little to no ornamentation — for many, less is more!
-It's this simplicity which makes them a charming addition nestled against more ornate homes.
+This simplicity makes them a charming addition nestled against more ornate homes.

-Generally, the roofs, usually made of corrugated iron, slope down towards the walls, creating a gentle incline.
+Roofs, usually corrugated iron, slope down towards the walls to create a gentle incline.

-Supa Group has worked on weatherboard homes which are at least 100 years old — featuring the original cladding.
-So it's apparent that if the boards are maintained, this style of architecture can last for decades.
+Supa Group has worked on weatherboard homes that are at least 100 years old, featuring the original cladding.
+If the boards are maintained (i.e, properly painted and protected from the elements), this style of architecture can last for decades.

 From simple feather edging to shiplap, the variation in weatherboard profiles creates distinctive styles.